-If you’re not sure how to seek financial advice, one of our sales advisers will help you in finding an independent financial adviser or mortgage broker.
+If you’re not sure how to seek financial advice, one of our sales advisers will help you in finding an independent financial advisor or mortgage broker.

-Before you make a mortgage offer, your lender will go through a series of checks on the property and request a valuation.
+Before making a mortgage offer, your lender will go through a series of checks on the property and request a valuation.
 This is another cost you need to consider when buying a home, as your lender may charge you for this service.

 Concluding a missive

 Your solicitor will arrange for you to sign a copy of the missive – you’re then usually required to pay a further deposit.
 Once missives are concluded, the transaction becomes legally binding.

 Settlement day – it’s one of the more exciting parts of the buying process.
 This is the day you finally become the legal owner of your new home.

 Once your solicitor has transferred the funds for the property, a Cruden Homes’ solicitor and your solicitor will then receive the Title Deeds to your new property.

 After you have completed the registration procedure, the Title Deeds will be forwarded to your mortgage lender.

 There are two types of home insurance – buildings insurance and contents insurance.
 Your mortgage lender will often recommend an insurance company for you to use.
 However, insurance is one of the largest costs of managing a new home – it’s a good idea to shop around to find a policy suited to you.